The ultimate guide to display advertising

 A display ad, or banner ad, is the box or ‘banner’ on a website that stands out from the rest of the website and looks distinctly like an ad.
 For example, it often features a product image, brand, and call-to-action (CTA).

-Display ads can range from simple static images and animations to videos and interactive applications.
+Display ads and display marketing can range from simple static images and animations to videos and interactive applications.
 But one thing remains the same: when clicked on by a viewer they link back to a company’s website or a dedicated landing page.

 Why should you use display advertising?